WISE OWL EXERCISES

 Create a new workbook, and go into PowerPivot.
 Import the following tables from the Make-a-Mammal database:

-Import these 4 tables, giving each a friendly name as shown (but also filtering the tables as explained overleaf).
+Import these 4 tables, giving each a friendly name as shown (but also filtering the tables as explained below).

 The database is called Make-a-Mammal, and on Wise Owl machines can be found in the instance of SQL Server called .\sql2016.